What is Autism Spectrum Disorder (ASD)?

 CRG’s child and adolescent psychiatrist, Jason Rowland, M.D. specializes in medication management with individuals on the spectrum.
 Medications often help minimize the anxiety and executive functioning difficulties that many people with ASD experience.

 A number of CRG providers run social skills groups for children and teens.
 Many of the students who participate are on the spectrum.
 These groups help young people develop friendship skills, communication skills, greater self-awareness and self-confidence.
-Contact our front office for more information about groups run by CRG psychologists Dr. Nathan Larson, Dr. Sarah Norris, and Beth Waite-Lefever.
+Contact our front office for more information about groups run by CRG psychologists Dr. Nathan Larson and Dr. Sarah Norris.
 Dr. Sandra Burkhardt also runs a free educational group for the parents/grandparents of youth on the spectrum.
 These groups meet throughout the academic year at CRG.
 Please click here to learn more about these groups.

 David Parker, Ph.D., CRG’s postsecondary disability specialist, helps individuals with high-functioning autism/Asperger’s explore postsecondary options.
 This can include specialized programs for students on the spectrum or disability services and related community supports for students who have the ability to attend online or traditional colleges.